 Regardless of the circumstances, any use of children to fight wars is a human rights violation.
 Children who serve in militias are being deprived of their right to education and love.
 Some children die.
 Many suffer lasting physical and emotional scars.
 For all these reasons, international law considers it a war crime for children below the age of 15 to participate in hostilities.
 According to Save the Children, some militia members in the Central African Republic are as young as eight years old.

 The good news is that aid groups have managed to get some children out of the militias.
 In May, UNICEF announced that it had managed to free 1000 child soldiers.
 But children may be joining the militias faster than they can be freed.
 There were about 2,500 child soldiers in the country at the start of the conflict, far fewer than the estimated 6,000 to 10,000 today.

 The problem of child soldiers in the Central African Republic is of course related to the conflict itself—a conflict for which there may be no quick solution.
-We believe that the diamond industry could do its part by creating a more robust international system for tracking diamonds and weeding out conflict gems—something beyond the weak and ineffective Kimberley Process.
+We believe that the diamond industry could do its part by creating a more robust international system for tracking diamonds and weeding out conflict gems—something beyond the ineffective Kimberley Process.
 As long as the conflict continues, however, aid groups and the United Nations, together with the Central African Republic’s government, must do what they can to prevent the recruitment of child soldiers, demobilize them, and reintegrate them into communities.